awsdocs/amazon-eks-user-guide/doc_source/view-kubernetes-resources.md

       kubectl edit -n kube-system configmap/aws-auth
       ```

-   1. Add the mappings\.
-The following example adds the following mappings between IAM users and roles with permissions added in the first step and the Kubernetes groups created in the previous step:
+   1. Add the mappings to the `aws-auth` `ConfigMap`, but don't replace any of the existing mappings\.
+The following example adds mappings between IAM users and roles with permissions added in the first step and the Kubernetes groups created in the previous step:
       + The *my\-console\-viewer\-role* role and the `eks-console-dashboard-full-access-group`\.
-      + The *my\-user* IAM user and the `eks-console-dashboard-restricted-access-group`\.
+      + The *my\-user* user and the `eks-console-dashboard-restricted-access-group`\.

       These examples assume that you attached the IAM permissions in the first step to a role named *my\-console\-viewer\-role* and a user named *my\-user*\.
 Replace *111122223333* with your account ID\.